NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/2016-06-20-Rmd01-DocPubWorkflow.md

 can be used with the `knitr` package to document and publish (disseminate) your code and code output.

-<a class="btn btn-inverse" href="http://neon-workwithdata.github.io/slide-shows/share-publish-archive-slideshow.html" target= "_blank"> View Slideshow: Share, Publish & Archive -  from the Reproducible Science Curriculum</a>
+<a class="btn btn-info" href="http://neon-workwithdata.github.io/slide-shows/share-publish-archive-slideshow.html" target= "_blank"> View Slideshow: Share, Publish & Archive -  from the Reproducible Science Curriculum</a>

 ## The Tools We Will Use